 4. RIP Diversity

 As new generations enter the workforce, diversity will soon become a redundant term.
 Up and coming talent does not recognise race, gender, sexual orientation, or physical ability.
 For them, diversity is not an issue – it will be a given.
 Newer generations look to work with organisations where diversity and inclusion are the norm – ingrained in the culture, rather than a problem requiring strategies, programs, and initiatives.
 The key aspects organisations need to focus on will be equality, parity, culture, and inclusivity, which will inevitably attract and drive a diverse workforce.
 There will also be a shift away from the physical attributes of diversity, which will give way to diversity of thought.

 This is a precarious time we live in.
 We are faced with a paradox: on one hand, there is an emergence of networked global talent communities, which we are building in the hope to sustain demand.
 Yet at the same time, we live in a skills vacuum where we are not able to develop skills fast enough for newly emerging business fields.
 This, coupled with the ever increasing adoption of automation, 3D, and AI technologies, has caused fierce competition for skills we have never had to acquire before.
 One of the most impactful ways of overcoming this complex conundrum is evaluating how your brand and employer value position aligns and speaks to the talent you are bringing into your organisation.
 Taking a segmented approach to engagement with your candidates, understanding their drivers, and creating customised engagement programs that are relevant to them, will help create a rich talent pool of skills, which culturally and behaviourally align with your organisational values.

 In upcoming posts, we will look at key talent acquisition challenges across three different regions – The United Kingdom, Canada, and The United States.
-We encourage you to sign up for our weekly blog email so you don't miss a post in this series!
+We encourage you to sign up for regular updates so you don't miss a post in this series!